typingincolor/blink-scripts/README.md

 Some scripts I've written to control my blink(1) http://thingm.com/products/blink-1/

+* blink1control needs to be running for the scripts to work and the API server needs to be turned on.
+* these scripts only work on OSX

 ## blink-gmail.sh

 Checks whether there are any unread messages in your gmail inbox.
 Username and password are specified in ~/gmail.props